University of Vermont: 19th century

+20th century

 In 1924, UVM's WCAX, now called WVMT, sent out the first radio broadcast in Vermont.
 It was run by UVM students and faculty before being sold in 1931.
 WCAX is now the call sign of a commercial television station.
 A new radio station was set up in 1955, dubbed WRUV.
-It currently runs a FM broadcast at 90.1 MHz and an internet stream at wruv.org.
+It currently runs an FM broadcast at 90.1 MHz and an internet stream at wruv.org.
 The station, run by students, faculty, and local community members, dubs itself Burlington's Better Alternative'.
 It is known for playing a wide range of music, boasting "the largest catalog in the State of Vermont" at over 50,000 albums.

 In the second half of the 20th century, UVM gained a reputation for its political activism, and struggles ensued on campus between student and faculty activists and the university administration.
 In 1953, the university's board of trustees ousted Alex B. Novikoff, a tenured professor and cell biologist in the College of Medicine, over his association with the Communist Party.
 In March 1957, student protests against a motel owner who refused service to an African-American woman led the Vermont General Assembly to outlaw discrimination in public accommodations.
 For 73 years, UVM held an annual "Kake Walk" where students wore blackface, until the practice was abolished in 1969 under pressure from the student body and the community.

 In 1972, the board of trustees intervened again to deny tenure to Michael Parenti, a popular Marxist political science professor who drew ire from the authorities due to his participation in anti-war demonstrations.
 The board overrode the recommendation of the faculty, the deans' council and the administration.
 Parenti later brought a federal suit against the university, which was settled out of court for $15,000.

 In the 1980s, the university faced increasing pressure from the student body to divest from companies doing business in apartheid South Africa.
 Student protests against investment in apartheid culminated in the construction of a "shantytown" on the green across from the Waterman building on October 12, 1985.
 On December 6, the board voted 12-7 to divest.